Killing of Bernardo Palacios-Carbajal: Aftermath

 Protests were planned for the Saturday after the killing, coinciding with worldwide protests following the murder of George Floyd.
-Several protests marched throughout the city, with protesters also calling for justice for Riche Antonio Santiago, Patrick Harmon, Elijah James Smith, and James Dudley-Parker, four others killed by Utah police.
+Several protests marched throughout the city, with protesters also calling for justice for Riche Antonio Santiago, Patrick Harmon, Elijah James Smith, and James Dudley-Barker, four others killed by Utah police.

 Bodycam footage is required by city law to be released within 10 business days of a police shooting.
 Bodycam footage from three officers was released on June 5.
 The city council released a statement on June 7 decrying the shooting, and several hundred gathered at the state capitol to demand justice.
 The funeral for Palacios-Carbajal was held on June 10, with many attendants going to a protest directly afterwards.
 By June 13, a memorial had developed at the site of the shooting, and a mural of Palacios-Carbajal was painted next to one of George Floyd.
 Murals of Michael Chad Breinholt, Darrien Hunt, Dillon Taylor, and Bryan Pena Valencia, four other men fatally shot by Utah police since 2014, were painted on the same wall.
 People assembled at the new Salt Lake County District Attorney's Office, calling for the dismissal of District Attorney Sim Gill and protesting the police killings of Cody Belgard and Zane James, two other men fatally shot by Salt Lake County police in 2018, before going to a memorial for Palacios-Carbajal.
-Salt Lake City police turned the shooting investigation over to Unified Police, who submitted their report to Gill’s office on June 16.
+Salt Lake City police turned the shooting investigation over to Unified Police, who submitted their report to Gill's office on June 16.
 An unusually high number of police officers had left the department in the preceding weeks.
 "They felt like they could go on and get an education and get into a different career," said police chief Mike Brown.